Young man smoking

 How to Get Unhigh Fast

 There’s nothing worse than trying to catch a buzz, only to end up way more stoned than you wanted to be.
-The paranoia sets in, your stomach feels weird - you just want to get back to feeling normal again.
+The paranoia sets in, and your stomach feels weird.
+You just want to get back to feeling normal again.

 How Does Weed Get You Too High?